-The structural properties and appearance of XLam panels offer new and unique opportunities to designers.
+The structural properties, appearance, and passive fire design benefits of XLam panels offer new and unique opportunities to designers.
 For example, walls may be utilised as beams to carry floor and roof loads; the use of cantilevers permits longer spans; lintels may be reduced or eliminated; engineered wood can be a striking expression of building design.

 XLam’s highly qualified resources in engineering, architecture, construction and site management are available to guide and assist the project design team from the earliest concept development.

 Initial design decisions will play the largest part in governing project viability and economic outcomes.
 The most economical building outcomes are reached where CLT is integrated at the conceptual stage so that its manufacturing and performance capabilities can shape decision-making.
 An early design consultation with XLam will optimise the performance of CLT, dealing with considerations such as economical panel sizes, orientation, tolerance for assembly, appearance, durability, buildability and construction sequencing.

 During the design development phase, XLam will advise on structural considerations, panel thicknesses and spans, CLT layout and connection details.